Low energy limit for the resolvent of some fibered boundary operators: Introduction

 When $Y=\bbS^n$ and $g_Y$ is the standard metric $g_{\bbS^n}$, we get the more restricted class of asymptotically Euclidean metrics ($\operatorname{AE}$-metrics).
 If $Y=\bbS^n/\Gamma$ for $\Gamma\subset O(n+1,\bbR)$ a finite subgroup and $g_Y$ is the quotient of the standard metric $g_{\bbS^n}$, this corresponds to the slightly larger subclass of asymptotically locally Euclidean metrics ($\ALE$-metrics).
 In general relativity, $\operatorname{AE}$-metrics play an important role in the formulation of the positive mass theorem, while many important examples of gravitational instantons are $\ALE$-metrics \cite{Kronheimer1989}.
 More generally, there are many examples of asymptotically conical Calabi-Yau metrics \cite{Tian-Yau,Joyce,Goto, vanC,CH2013,CH2015}.

 In terms of scattering theory and spectral theory, $\AC$-metrics constitute a natural generalization of the Euclidean space.
 In that respect and compared to other types of geometries like asymptotically hyperbolic metrics \cite{MM1987}, meromorphic continuations of the resolvent of the Laplacian are hard to obtain.
 For instance, the meromorphic continuation of the resolvent obtained by Wunsch-Zworski \cite{Wunsch-Zworski} is in a conic neighborhood of the continuous spectrum, which as expected from \cite[\S~6.10]{MelroseGST}, does not include an open neighborhood of $0$.
 It is possible however to give a description of the asymptotic behavior of the resolvent $(\Delta-\lambda^2)^{-1}$ of the Laplacian $\Delta$ of an $\AC$-metric when $\lambda=ik$ is in the imaginary axis and $k\searrow 0$.
+Since $k^2$ has the interpretation of an energy in quantum mechanics, this asymptotic behavior is often referred to as a low energy limit and is in some sense the opposite of the semiclassical limit, which consists instead to study what happens when $k^2$ tends to infinity.

 More precisely, developing and using a pseudodifferential calculus initially considered by Melrose and Sa Barreto, Guillarmou and Hassell, in a series of two papers \cite{GH1,GH2}, provided a fine pseudodifferential characterization of the low energy limit